Kygo: 2015–2017: Cloud Nine and Kygo Life

+On 12 February 2016, Kygo released a single with Dillon Francis and James Hersey called "Coming Over".

-After the release of the single, Kygo announced that he was embarking on a worldwide tour to promote his debut studio album.
-Soon after, revealed that his debut studio album was going to be released on 19 February 2016, but was delayed.
-He, instead, released a teaser of the songs that he was working on that were on his debut studio album and released it on SoundCloud.
+Kygo then announced that he was embarking on a worldwide tour to promote his album.

 In the beginning of March 2016, Kygo announced that his debut studio album was going to be released on 13 May 2016, under the title Cloud Nine.
 He also announced that he would be releasing three promotional singles, leading up to the release of the album.
 The first of these singles, which was released 18 March 2016, was entitled "Fragile", which features vocals and was collaborated with Labrinth.
 The second single came out on 1 April 2016 and was called "Raging", which features vocals from the Irish band Kodaline and was also co-written by James Bay.
 The third and last single was released on 22 April 2016 and was entitled "I'm In Love", featuring vocals from James Vincent McMorrow.
 Kygo's debut studio album was released on 13 May 2016.
-Other collaborations were revealed to include Parson James, Tom Odell, Kodaline, Conrad Sewell, John Legend, James Vincent McMorrow, Foxes, Rhodes, Matt Corby, Maty Noyes, Julia Michaels and Angus & Julia Stone.

 Kygo launched a new lifestyle brand called Kygo Life AS on 17 August 2016 in Europe, the United States and Canada..
 The brand consists of two collections of high-fashion and relaxed wear, in addition to hardware such as headphones.

 He performed "Carry Me" with American singer and songwriter Julia Michaels at the closing ceremony of the 2016 Summer Olympics on 21 August at the Maracanã Stadium in Rio de Janeiro, as part of a segment that promoted the new Olympic Channel service launching after the Games.
 His performance in the Olympics helped grow his popularity.